jhonlouisetan/jhonlouisetan/README.md

 # Hello there!
 Welcome to my Portfolio!

-I am a passionate and dedicated 4th year Information Systems student at Mapua Malayan Colleges Mindanao.
+I am a passionate and dedicated Information Systems graduate at Mapua Malayan Colleges Mindanao.
 My curiosity drives me to explore various aspects of information technology, and I thrive on challenges that allow me to learn and grow.

 ## Contact Details
-Email: jlTan@mcm.edu.ph
+Email: jhonlouisestan@gmail.com

-## Languages:
+## Work Experience
-- English
-- Tagalog
-- Bisaya
+- Desktop Support Engineer Intern at Awesome CX by Transcom
+- IT Intern at 8S Century Properties

 ## [Certificates](https://github.com/jhonlouisetan/Certificates):
+- Technical Support Fundamentals (2024)
 - Microsoft 365 Fundamentals (2024)
+- TOEIC Certified Professional Proficiency in English (2023)
 - Work Smarter with Microsoft Excel (2024)
 - Work Smarter with Microsoft Word (2024)
 - Work Smarter with Microsoft PowerPoint (2024)